Best Colored Pens for Adult Coloring Books

 Prone to bubbling

 Water-based inks are primarily used in fountain pens, rollerball pens, or any writing instrument with extremely narrow passages.
 This is because the pigments that are common in many non-water-based inks can potentially cause clogging issues.
-Water-based inks are known for being particularly smooth and fluid due to their less viscous nature which makes for a very unique and oftentimes enjoyable writing experience and coloring experience.
+Water-based inks are known for being particularly smooth and fluid due to their less viscous nature which makes for a very unique and often times enjoyable writing experience and coloring experience.
 Due to not being able to use most pigments, the color choices are a bit lacking and you won’t see some of the deep color tones that other types of ink can provide.
 This might make it tough to use by itself on a coloring book page, especially if there are a lot of areas to fill.
-In addition, they take longer to try which makes them more prone to smearing.
+In addition, they take longer to dry which makes them more prone to smearing.

 Very fluid application